chocolateboy/Shell-Autobox/README.md

 use Shell::Autobox qw(xmllint);

 my $xml = '<foo bar="baz"><bar /><baz /></foo>';
-my $pretty = $xml->xmllint('--format', '-');
+my $pretty = $xml->xmllint('--format -');
 ```

 # DESCRIPTION

-Shell::Autobox provides an easy way to pipe Perl strings through shell
+Shell::Autobox provides an easy way to pipe Perl values through shell commands.
-commands.
-Commands passed as arguments to the `use Shell::Autobox` statement
+Commands passed as arguments to the `use Shell::Autobox` statement are
-are installed as subroutines in the calling package, and that package is then
+installed as subroutines in the calling package, and that package is then
-registered as the handler for methods called on ordinary (i.e. non-reference)
+registered as the handler for methods called on strings, numbers or arrayrefs.
-scalars.

-When a method corresponding to a registered command is called on a scalar, the
+When a method corresponding to a registered command is called, the value is
-scalar is passed as the command's standard input; additional arguments are
+passed as the command's standard input, additional arguments are passed through
-passed through as a space-separated list of options, and — if no error occurs —
+as a space-separated list of options, and — if no error occurs — the command's
-the command's standard output is returned.
-This can then be piped into other
+standard output is returned.
+This can then be piped into other commands.
-commands.

 The registered methods can also be called as regular functions, e.g.: